 - You should NOT be in the fairway.
 Stay to the side of the action and remain still and quite while all players play.

 - Do not lag behind the participants as this often delays the group behind.

 - Move forward to the putting green when all shots have been completed.

 Putting Green - Spectators must never be on the putting surface and should observe the putting green from a reasonable distance that will not interfere with the players

 Looking for Balls - Please help spot balls for all players.
-Spectators are encouraged to watch each player's shot closely and may assist searching for a lost ball during the five-minute search period.
+Spectators are encouraged to watch each player's shot closely and may assist searching for a lost ball during the three-minute search period.

 Cell phones should not be used on the course.
 Please turn off all electronic devices or set them to silent.
 Calls may be returned at the clubhouse by cell phone at a later time (if the club permits).
 Some host clubs do not allow cell phones on their property.

 Communicating with Players

 Spectators who need to talk with a player (for health reasons and handing them sunscreen, food or beverages) should do so in front of other spectators and/or players.

 Rule 1.3b states "Players are responsible for applying the Rules to themselves."